freedomotic/fd-developer-manual/docs/source/plugins/plugin-manifest-configuration.rst

 Plugins manifest and configuration
 ==================================

-Every Java plugin needs an XML manifest file to describe the plugin to Freedomotic.
-As multiple plugins can be in the same plugin package (the one you download from the marketplace) then more than one manifest file can be in the root folder of a plugin package.
+Every plugin needs a XML manifest file to describe its configuration.
+As multiple plugins can be in the same package (the one you download from the marketplace) then more than one manifest file can be in the root folder of a plugin package.

-In Java you bind your plugin to its manifest in the class Constructor this way:
+The binding is made in the class constructor with

 .. code:: java